<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Retirement Guide for Kaiser Permanente Employees

 In our comprehensive retirement guide for Kaiser Permanente employees, we go through many factors which you may take into account when deciding on the proper time to retire from KP.
-Some of those factors include: healthcare & benefit changes, interest rates, the new 2024 tax rates, inflation, and much more.
+Some of those factors include: healthcare & benefit changes, interest rates, the new 2025 tax rates, inflation, and much more.
 Keep in mind we are not affiliated with Kaiser Permanente.
 We recommend reaching out to your Corporate benefits department for further information.
+We are pleased to assist residents of your city, your state especially those who are retirement age.

 Table of Contents